-Andy Russell's comprehensive history of the Conway Stewart Dinkie pen is due to be published in 2018 as a limited edition of just 100 copies in an A4 landscape format.
+Andy Russell's comprehensive history of the Conway Stewart Dinkie pen is due to go to press shortly.
+It will be published later in 2018 as a limited edition of just 100 copies in an A4 landscape format.

 The book begins by looking at how small pens from British manufacturers evolved in the years leading up to 1922, when the Dinkie pen became one of the first models to be entirely produced in Conway Stewart's new Shoe Lane factory.
 The changes in design of the Dinkie are then followed through the next 50 years.
 By 1971, the Dinkie was the only gold-nibbed pen remaining in the Conway Stewart range, until production ceased in 1972.